-In short, improving our industry has been, and continues to be, a duty of Rotarians and an important opportunity for service.
+In short, improving our industry has been, and continues to be, a duty of Rotarians and an important "service opportunity" for the development of society.

 Guy Gundaker described the duties of a Rotarian as a member of the community as follows : Rotary is a training ground for the development of its members into better citizens.

-Therefore, each Rotarian educated by Rotary must actively contribute to the community through valuable service. (→ p16)
+Therefore, each Rotarian educated by Rotary must actively contribute to the community through valuable service. $(\rightarrow p16)$